StevieMagaco/Online-Gaming-Page/README.md

+## NOTES
+This is a online gaaming platform made with React.

+This project includes the front-end of this project.

+It's based on a informational home page with a login section and a gaming dashboard.

+Status:
+Waiting for funds for building the back-end
+## END NOTES

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>